jskycak3/jpskycak.github.io/_pages/compsci.md

 ## [Bio](#bio)

 I come from a broad computational background, including industry work in data science and undergraduate research in physics / math / computational neuroscience.
-Currently, I'm interested in applying machine learning to health / medicine.
+Currently, I'm interested in applying data science to health / medicine.
 I also like to write expository documents, since "the best way to learn is to teach."

 ## [Experience](#experience)